HughesSeanKyle/bookworks-react-vite-migration/features.md

 2. Logic for confirm sign up

 - Ensure that the confirm signup page can only be reached through Signup redirect flow Complete 20/02
 - Create a signupEmail input for this component with validation.
-- If code validated and returns true then set user email to verified in DB.
-Create logic that will await verifiyEmailCode resp and if true then verify email and false show error.
+Complete 21/02
+- If submit failure then display error.
+Complete 21/02
+- If successfully validatidated then update user prop "emailVerified" to "true"
 - If success on validation and email verifified then redirect to Signin and show email verification success.
 - Be sure to set setSignupSuccess && setSignupSuccessFeedback back to null in code confirm logic